 In 1657, Emperor Leopold I expanded the burial chamber, and his son, Emperor Joseph I, continued the expansion of the complex.
 Maria Theresa also continued the expansion of the site, which grew beyond the church’s boundaries and reached the external garden that once belonged to the Capuchin monastery (which no longer exists).
 A type of transparent dome was built in the garden, allowing sunlight to penetrate the burial hall.

-The old monastery, which had ceased operations, was demolished during the time of Emperor Ferdinand, and a new monastery was built as a replacement.
+After the old monastery ceased operations, demolition cleared the site during Emperor Ferdinand’s reign, and a new monastery replaced it.
 As part of this project, two additional crypt chambers were built in the basement of the new structure: the Ferdinand Chamber and the Tuscan Chamber.

-In 1908, Emperor Franz Joseph ordered a further expansion of the crypt complex, and the chamber named after Franz Joseph was also established.
+In 1908, Emperor Franz Joseph ordered a further expansion of the crypt complex and established the chamber named after him.

-Following this, another section was built called the New Chamber, which significantly increased the area of the site.
+Following this, construction added another section called the New Chamber, which significantly increased the site’s area.

-In 2003, the site was renovated again, and an air-conditioning system was installed with the aim of aiding in the preservation of the ancient sarcophagi.
+In 2003, renovators upgraded the site and installed an air-conditioning system to help preserve the ancient sarcophagi.

 The Tomb Display in the Imperial Crypt

-150 members of the Habsburg family are interred across 10 crypt chambers.
+150 members of the Habsburg family rest in 10 crypt chambers.
 Some of the tombs have a simple appearance, while others are incredibly magnificent.
 One of the most impressive sarcophagi is the double tomb of Maria Theresa and her husband, Emperor Francis I.

 For about a third of those buried in this room, their hearts were removed from their bodies and placed in special urns.
 Furthermore, the limbs of some of the deceased were separated from their bodies, and some were transferred to other locations, such as the catacombs beneath St. Stephen’s Cathedral.